• Courses

 Google Tag Manager Video Tracking Guide: Beyond Youtube

-To understand what website visitors are doing on your site, tracking pageviews is far from enough.
+Tracking pageviews is far from enough to understand what website visitors are doing on your site.
 You should also consider other interactions, such as clicks, views of particular elements, video interactions, etc.

-When it comes to videos, the most popular embedded video players are Youtube (I have no stats to support this; just saying this based on what I’ve seen on other websites).
-But what if your website is using a different player (like Vimeo or maybe a generic HTML5 player)?
+In today’s landscape of video players, the most popular embedded video player is Youtube (I have no stats to support this; just saying this based on what I’ve seen on other websites).
+But what if your website uses a different player (like Vimeo or a generic HTML5 player)?

-In today’s blog post, I’ll show you how to track videos with Google Tag Manager.
-I’ll cover Youtube video tracking, Vimeo video tracking, and will also mention several other players.
+I’ll show you how to track videos with Google Tag Manager.
+I’ll cover YouTube video tracking, Vimeo video tracking, and several other players as well.
+At the end of the article, I will also share ready-made GTM templates/recipes.

 • Step 1.
 Create a Youtube Video Trigger